-The below information is meant to serve as a short guide for the most common travel questions within the department.
+The below information is meant to serve as a short guide for the most common travel questions within the Department of Cognitive Science.
 The complete University and divisional policies should be consulted as necessary.

-- Book reservations through CONCUR using a personal form of payment then request reimbursement from the department.
+- Book reservations through CONCUR using a personal form of payment then request reimbursement from the department, or,

 - Book using World Travel, Inc. (WTI), JHU’s preferred travel agency.
 The department will be billed directly.